kiboschool/course-programming-2/src/lessons/data/ways-to-structure-data.md

 student_names = ['Joshua', 'Michael', 'Jessica', 'Rapheal']
 student_course_ids_enrolled = [[], [567567], [78979, 567567], []]
 ```

+(The numbers here are just example IDs, this is just an example of what the data would look like.)

 In this example, the lists in student_course_ids_enrolled are lists of the course ids the student is enrolled in.